Trezzix/MAS419_robotArm/README.md

 <span style="color:grey"> - The project for renewable MSc. students is the wind turbine project</span>

+- In order to run the "Hand of God" model, make sure MATLAB is in correct folder (can be done by simply running PathGeneration/pathGen_3D_proj.m)

 - Recommended additional help for project: https://www.youtube.com/@DrSurajJaiswal